 Yes, most people can travel safely and get dialysis treatments while away from home.
-Of course, you should always talk to your healthcare professional before travelling.
-Most healthcare professionals support travel if your overall health and kidney function is stable.
-If you like to travel, it may be a big boost to your spirits and sense of well-being.
+Of course, you should always talk to your doctor before planning to travel.
+Most doctors encourage travel if your health is stable.
+If you like to travel, it may give a big boost to your spirits and sense of well-being.